Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "He who loses wealth loses much; he who loses a friend loses more; but he that loses his courage loses all."
+> "It still holds true that man is most uniquely human when he turns obstacles into opportunities."
-> — **Miguel de Cervantes**
+> — **Eric Hoffer**

 ---